jkrshw/jessek-blog/content/Posts/continuous-blog.md

 script: make publish
 ```

-Push the changes and now you should have your first sucessful build!
+Push the changes and now you should have your first successful build!

 ```bash
 git add .travis.yml